Women in Afghanistan: Mohammed Zahir Shah (1933–1973)

-The 1964 Constitution of Afghanistan granted women equal rights including universal suffrage and the right to run for office.
 In the cities, women were able to appear unveiled, serve in public office and hold jobs as scientists, teachers, doctors, and civil servants, and they had a considerable amount of freedom with significant educational opportunities.
 Afghanistan had its first female cabinet ministers in the 1960s and Jameela Farooq Rooshna became the first female judge in Afghanistan (1969).
 Women also started appearing in media and entertainment.
 Rukhshana is popularly known as one of the first female Afghan pop singers, becoming well known in the 1960s, and Safia Tarzi as the first Afghan fashion designer.

 However, despite the effort of the Women's Welfare Association (WWA), the majority of women continued to be excluded from these opportunities, as these reforms had little effect outside of the cities and mainly concerned urban elite women.
 The countryside was a deeply patriarchal, tribal society, and the lives of rural women were not affected by the change taking place in the cities.